-By Cathy Jones
+By Cathy Jones (2012, updated 2025)

-Watt was born in 1872 and educated at St. Joseph’s College, Hunter’s Hill and Sydney University.
-Watt was admitted as a barrister in 1894.
+In July 1913, ‘Greystanes’ was sold to Andrew Watt KC (1872-1950), a prominent Sydney barrister.
+Watt was educated at St. Joseph’s College, Hunter’s Hill and Sydney University.
+He was admitted as a barrister in 1894.

-From 1954, the Spano’s lived on site but operated a boaring house by leasing rooms to Italian migrants.
+From 1954, the Spano’s lived on site but operated a boarding house by leasing rooms to Italian migrants.
 In July 1969, Carmeta Spano sold the house to Felix Zammit for $42,000, who in October of the same year, sold the house for $44,500 to Aid Retarded Persons NSW, an organisation that operated a boarding house for trainees attending sheltered workshops in the Metropolitan Area.
 At this time, the house was known as ‘Mawarra Hostel’.
 The Council boarding house licence issued in 1985 stated the hostel had 14 separate bedrooms, housing 24 people.
 In 1988, Aid Retarded Persons was liquidated and its administrators Residential Care Inc, placed the property on the market.

 References